 Often referred to as "the black stuff" by Irish revelers, Guinness is the world's most iconic beer and has been brewed at Dublin's St. James' Gate brewery since 1759.

 Distinctively dark, with a rich creamy head, Guinness stout is made from water, barley, roast malt extract, hops, and brewer's yeast.

 A portion of the barley is roasted to give Guinness its dark color and characteristic bittersweet taste.
 It is pasteurized and filtered.

-Guinness is synonymous with Ireland and the company embraced the Irish harp as part of their logo since 1862. the Irish harp is actually Ireland's is official emblem and is also known as the Celtic harp or Gaelic harp.
+Guinness is synonymous with Ireland and the company embraced the Irish harp as part of their logo in 1862. the Irish harp is actually Ireland's official emblem and is also known as the Celtic harp or Gaelic harp.

 Beamish was traditionally the Protestant stout while Murphy’s was a Catholic tipple.

-The former being a more malty, stout core embellished with light touches of coffee, bitter chocolate, and a bit of spice.
+The former is a more malty, stout core embellished with light touches of coffee, bitter chocolate, and a bit of spice.